 The development intensity for the open space land use designation is 0.10 and is intended to provide for ancillary structures such as maintenance, storage, or public restrooms.
-The floor area ratio for the Open Space land use designation was previously 0.50.
-However, an analysis of the twenty-three parcels with an Open Space land use designation indicated that the floor area ratio for all parcels was below 0.10.
+The floor area ratio for the Open Space land use designation was 0.50 in the previous plan; however, an analysis of the twenty-three parcels with an Open Space land use designation indicated that the floor area ratio for all parcels was below 0.10.
 Therefore, the floor area ratio has been reduced accordingly.